Mre55/Mihreteab-react-redux/README.md

 ### Prerequisites

-- For this project you don't need aditional tools.
+- For this project, you don't need additional tools.

 ### Setup